 Where: Piazza XXV Aprile

-Read more about "RoBOTL"
+Read more about "RoBOTL" (opened in a new window/tab)

 An installation telling the story of packaging from initial design to recycling, curated by the Italian Packaging Institute.
-In an era where consumers are becoming more critical about unnecessary packaging, it will be interesting to see the whole process.
+In an era where consumers are becoming more critical about unnecessary packaging, it will be interesting to discover the whole process.
 In particular, I'm curious to explore the thinking process behind the choice of packaging, in its mix of functionality considerations (choosing the best materials to protect and conserve the actual product) and marketing (considering how the packaging will influence sales).

 Where: Via Tito Speri 1

-Read more about "Best Packaging 2019: Imballaggio loves Ambiente"
+Read more about "Best Packaging 2019: Imballaggio loves Ambiente" (opened in a new window/tab)

 Do you feel wood?
 Touch.
 Sound.
 Smell.
 Shape.